 - Update your personal information with the CRA as your situation may change from year to year.

-Whenever the Canada Revenue Agency (CRA) collects more income tax from you than you owe, you’ll receive that amount as a refund.
-It’s like savings you didn’t know you had.
+Whenever the Canada Revenue Agency (CRA) collects more income tax from you than you owe, you’ll receive the excess amount back as a refund.
+Think of it as extra money you didn’t know you had just like the $20 bill you found in last year’s winter coat!

 Want to learn how to make the most of your tax return and get your maximum refund?
 Here’s how.